hydure/blessed-charlotte/README.md

 ### How to download:

+While this extension is not deployed, simply go to the repository using this link: https://github.com/dominionenterprises/blessed-charlotte and clone the repository on your computer.

 Once deployed onto the Chrome Web Store, visit the Chrome Web Store at https://chrome.google.com/webstore/category/extensions .
 Then search for Charlotte's Web Scraper.
 Once you find it, click the "+ Add to Chrome" button.